Free Mini Workshop: An Introduction to Drawing as a Tool for the Language Classroom

 - give extra tools for expression in the language classroom

-I developed this online workshop after I gave face to face workshops to teachers in Athens, Greece at the Image Conference 2018 and in Liverpool at the IATEFL annual conference and the Image Conference in Brussels in 2019.
+I developed this online workshop after I gave face-to-face workshops to teachers in Athens, Greece at the Image Conference 2018. in Liverpool at the IATEFL annual conference and at the Image Conference in Brussels in 2019.
 If you haven't managed to catch me at a conference or teacher development day, get a sneak peak at the kinds of things she's talking about in this free online resource for English language teachers.

 In this mini workshop, we’ll look at: